-During the Tour de France we wanted to provide some answers to those questions that you might have had but were too afraid to ask, fearing that it might either be a ‘silly question’ or that you’d be stuck talking to that weird cycling person in the office about something called ‘Di2’ for your whole lunch break.
+During the Tour de France, we wanted to provide some answers to those questions you're too afraid to ask, fearing they might be silly or that you’d be stuck talking to that weird cycling person in the office about something called ‘Di2’ for your whole lunch break.

-Anyway, the first topic concerns the item that transports the riders around their lap of France, the humble bicycle itself.
-You might have heard that the pros' bikes are extra-special, but what actually makes them so eye-wateringly expensive?
+This topic concerns the item that transports the riders around their lap of France, the humble bicycle itself.
+You might have heard that the pros' bikes are extra-special, but what makes them so eye-wateringly expensive?
 Surely they’re just like the bikes you can buy in your local bike shop?

-But it would be a bit simplistic to broadly say that the bikes are pretty much the same.
-So let’s dive a little bit deeper and look at the individual parts that make up a pro bike.
+But it would too simplistic to say that the bikes are identical so let’s dive a little bit deeper and look at the individual parts that make up a pro bike.
 Some you can buy, some are arguably worse than the stuff you get as stock, and there are plenty of tips that we can take from pro race bikes.

 The main component in any bike is the frameset and the ones that you see in the shops are the same as the ones that the pros are riding.

-Of course, the pros have the lightest, stiffest versions of those frames, and they have them well-ahead of general sale, but you should eventually be able to get your hands on your favourite rider’s bike.
+Of course, the pros have the lightest, stiffest versions of those frames, and they have them well ahead of general sale, but you should be able to get your hands on a frame that's the same as your favourite rider’s.

 There are still instances where a top rider will have a good strop when a rival gets a frame that they believe to be better, and you can usually find at least one pro rider per year who is bad-mouthing their old bike when they leave for a new team.

-Sagan and Cancellara are two of the biggest names in the men’s professional peloton and their status within the sport means that they can request stuff like that.
-Riders that are lower on the pecking order simply have to put up with what they get.
+Sagan is one of the biggest names in the men’s professional peloton and his status within the sport means that he can request stuff like that.
+Riders that are lower in the pecking order simply have to put up with what they get.

 One team folded after continued issues with its bikes, which were blamed for costing the riders wins.
 The team then blamed a lack of invitations to races and a failed merger with another team for their demise.

-If a stage is set to end in a particularly fast sprint, or tail-crosswinds are predicted to blow, then the mechanics will be busy swapping out the standard 53-tooth outer ring for anything up to a 56-tooth.
-With speeds on the flats approaching 70kph in places, the pros need these monster gears to simply keep up.
-On the time trial days, riders will even go up to a 58-tooth chainring which Shimano makes only for the pros.
+If a stage is set to end in a particularly fast sprint, or tail-crosswinds are predicted to blow, then the mechanics will be busy swapping out the standard outer ring for one with more teeth.
+With speeds on the flats approaching 70km/h (44mph) in places, the pros need these monster gears simply to keep up.

-Whereas many of the bikes in the local shop will come with cheaper aluminium wheels, you won’t find stock aluminium wheelsets anywhere near a pro bike these days.
-Carbon is the only wheel material for the pros because carbon wheels can be lighter, more aerodynamic, stiffer and that all adds up to be faster.
+Whereas many of the bikes in the local shop will come with cheaper aluminium wheels, you won’t find stock alu wheelsets anywhere near a pro bike these days.
+Carbon is the only wheel material for the pros because carbon wheels can be lighter, more aerodynamic, and stiffer and that all adds up to being faster.

 Poke your head into a pro team mechanic's truck and you’ll see countless wheels hanging from the walls.
-The riders have a variety of depths to pick from and they’re nearly all tubular wheels.
-These require the tyres to be glued onto the rim in a process that takes a few days.
+The riders have a variety of depths to pick from, and there has been a big shift towards tubeless tyres in recent years, although tubulars are still used – where the tyre is glued to the wheel rim.

-Those tubular wheels need tubular tyres to be glued onto the rim.
+Tubular wheels need tubular tyres to be glued onto the rim.
 While some amateur riders still use tubs, far more go for clincher or tubeless tyres as the system becomes easier to set up and more reliable.
-The pros though are still clinging on, despite the tyres sometimes being slower in rolling resistance tests.
+As mentioned, the pros are increasingly moving towards tubeless but tubs are still hanging in there.

-There are some very good reasons for this with the main one being that when you puncture a tubular tyre, you can keep on riding in relative safety until your team car comes up to you, giving you a shorter chase back onto the peloton.
+Why?
+The main reason for sticking with tubs is that if you puncture, you can keep on riding in relative safety until your team car comes up to you, giving you a shorter chase back onto the peloton.
 A clincher or tubeless tyre isn’t glued onto the rim and once deflated, there isn’t much holding it onto the rim.

 On a bike that you see in a shop, you’ll always see clincher or tubeless tyres.

-Pro riders are generally 20-somethings that spend 20+ hours per week in the saddle and also stretch every day.
+Pro riders are generally 20-somethings who spend 20+ hours per week in the saddle and also stretch every day.
 That keeps them comfortable in what can look like back-breaking positions.

-The bikes in a shop will be set up differently for one key reason, comfort.
+The bikes in a shop will be set up differently for one key reason: comfort.
 Generally, they will feature a wider and higher handlebar position that is also closer to the saddle.
-This is because this will often be more comfortable for the average human that is buying the bike.
+This will often be more comfortable for the average human who is buying the bike.

-Used to attach a rider’s race number to their frame.
+Pros' race bikes feature a mount to attach a race number.
 Honestly, this is less helpful to the viewers and race officials than it is to the mechanics.
-The rider's race number helps to easily identify whose bike is whose.
+The rider's race number helps to identify whose bike is whose.

 The number holders are never included with your shop-bought bike and are often a custom-made solution, though you can buy them.